Where do I start?

 - Make the important decisions about thresholds, student identifiers, and student completion notations.

-- Student Completion Notations - Course evaluation administrators have the ability to export a file noting which students have or have not completed their evaluations.
+- Student Completion Notations - Course Evaluations administrators have the ability to export a file noting which students have or have not completed their evaluations.
 A setting can also be enabled to allow faculty to see this information; results are not released to the faculty member, but rather a notification that the student has completed the evaluation for that course.

-Additionally, it is likely that you will not need to edit many of the items above for the entire duration of your Course Evaluation license.
+Additionally, it is likely that you will not need to edit many of the items above for the entire duration of your Course Evaluations license.
 This information is generally standard for a number of years at a majority of institutions.
 Once it is set in the site, you will most likely not need to revisit it.
 Academic Terms, however, are added at the beginning of each term.